 Currently the only way to confirm endometriosis is through a surgical examination, usually keyhole surgery called a laparoscopy.
 Other tests and examinations may suggest you have endometriosis but only the surgery can produce a firm diagnosis.

 Diagnosing endometriosis can be difficult because many of the symptoms can be caused by other conditions.
 There’s often a delay of years between first noticing symptoms and finally getting a correct diagnosis – in the US the average is reckoned to be 10 years.
 In the UK there’s an average delay of more than 7 years between first seeing a doctor and being diagnosed.

 ‘Diagnosis has had a big impact.
-Before I was chasing symptoms for years and never getting an answer, being told that maybe I was bringing on the symptoms myself.’– response in 2018 HealthUnlocked survey among women with endometriosis
+Before I was chasing symptoms for years and never getting an answer, being told that maybe I was bringing on the symptoms myself.’– response in 2018 HealthUnlocked endometriosis survey

 A discussion of your symptoms and a physical examination in which your doctor feels around your abdomen and pelvic area to detect abnormalities are usually the first steps.
 This will likely include an internal exam.
 The doctor may be able to feel cysts or scar tissue, but it’s often impossible to detect small areas of endometrial tissue.